taskflow/taskflow/doc/cookbook/dispatch.md

 Debrief:

 + Line 1-5 creates a graph with two tasks and one dependency
-+ Line 7 dispatches this graph to a topology and obtains a `std::future` to access its execution status
++ Line 7 dispatches this graph
+  and obtains a `std::future` object to access its execution status
-+ Line 8-9 performs some computations to overlap the execution of this topology
++ Line 8-9 performs some computations to overlap the execution of task A and task B
 + Line 10 blocks the program until this topology finishes

 If you do not care the status of a dispatched graph, use the method `silent_dispatch`.
 This method does not return anything.

 ```cpp
 1: tf::Taskflow tf(4);